Camp Growden: Mounting problem

 Responsibility for the maintenance and operation of Growden Dam was carried out by the Colville National Forest engineering staff.
 They kept plant growth on the dam sides contained, provided the yearly required safety inspections, and removed debris buildup from the outflow cage during any flooding events.
-In the early 1970's the earthen Groden Dam had been identified as problematic, harboring a high possibility of overtopping and washing away.
+In the early 1970s the earthen Groden Dam had been identified as problematic, harboring a high possibility of overtopping and washing away.
 Flow from the lake was metered by an outflow structure made of concrete and steel caging.
 The top was open with a cage cover, and the spillway was "L"-shape with a 16 ft drop to the tunnel through the dam.
 During heavy flooding in 1998, the outlet cage became encrusted with branches and other flood debris, raising the level of Lake Growden to within 6 in of the dam top.
 A Forest Service crew cleared the cage structure in time to avert a dam breach.

 Compounding the flow problem was the notedly rapid infilling of Sherman Lake itself with silt from the improvement and realignment of Washington State Route 20 crossing Sherman Pass in 1952-1954.
 In many places the road was placed across the stream or into the stream bed itself.
 Sherman Creek was straightened and realigned along the side of the new road bed leading to intense bank erosion through around 1961 when extensive erosional control measures were taken upstream of the Growden area.
 The rapid silting of Sherman Lake reduced it to a small pond area right at the dam itself and a meandering stream with depauperate wetlands behind.
 Loss of deep water behind the dam and having a top draining outflow are both noted as potential sources for stream warming below the dam, which combined with warm water inflowing at the confluence of Sherman Creek and South Sherman Creek.
 Healthy fish stream conditions include average stream temperatures staying below 16 C. While Sherman Creek was on average 15.5 C above the lake, it was 18 C just below and when South Sherman Creek joins the temperature reaches averages of 20 C.